titan-suite/cli/README.md

     - `titan deploy -n Test <path/to/contracts/Example.sol>`
 - Pass parameters:
     - `titan deploy -p 5 <path/to/contracts/Example.sol>`
+- The details of the deployed contract will be stored as `./build/bots/<contractName>.json`

 ### Run a unit test file